 In a world with a changing climate, respecting the environment is something all our employees and partners can get behind.
 We buy 400,000 metric tons of tobacco annually and operate 46 production facilities, and we have to be mindful of our impact on the environment.
 Minimizing this impact is a top priority for us through carbon-footprint reduction,

-water stewardship, waste minimization, energy efficiency, and logistics optimization.
+water stewardship, waste minimization, good agricultural practices, and forest protection.
 We also work to understand and adapt to the potential business impact of environmental threats, such as climate change and water scarcity.

 Our policies and programs in areas such as product development and marketing, workplace integrity, and supply chain, have long been addressing a wide range of labor rights and human rights.